heleph4nt/Monopogen_duplicate_calling/README.md

 # Monopogen: SNV calling from single cell sequencing data

+## This is a group project for medical genomics

 ## News
 * 10/24/2024:
   * Resolve the issue by incorporating duplicate reads in the SNV calling.